Section 05 / 11

 General Takaful (Property Insurance)

-Definition (the Islamic Insurance standard): Property insurance entails indemnification for actual injury (losses), and comprises: motor insurance (car accidents), fire insurance, liability insurance, marine insurance, professional indemnity, cyber insurance, etc.
+Definition: Property insurance entails indemnification for actual injury (losses), and comprises motor insurance (car accidents), fire insurance, liability insurance, marine insurance, professional indemnity, cyber insurance, and similar coverage.

-Unique Feature — Single Indemnity Rule: Per, the participant "should not receive both the indemnity and the compensation from other parties for injury caused to him."
-If Ahmed's car is damaged by another driver's negligence, Ahmed can claim either: (a) Takaful indemnity, OR (b) Compensation from the negligent party's insurance, NOT both.
+Unique Feature — Single Indemnity Rule: The participant should not receive both Takaful indemnity and compensation from other parties for the same injury.
+If Ahmed's car is damaged by another driver's negligence, Ahmed can claim either Takaful indemnity or compensation from the negligent party's insurance, not both.

 Contribution Determination: Actuarial assessment of risk frequency, severity, and exposure.
 Example: Motor Takaful premiums vary by vehicle type, driver age, accident history, annual mileage.